 So, very young children in the classroom are primed for this work.
-Don’t be surprised, though, when the older children continue to go back to these activities, perfecting the work as they practice.
+Don’t be surprised, though, when the older children continue to return to these activities, perfecting the work as they practice.

-For those of you at home, this activity is great for preparing while you get some work done around the kitchen.
-I actually keep Practical Life materials in our pantry in the kitchen to make for easy access.
+For those at home, this activity is excellent for preparing while you get some work done around the kitchen.
+I keep Practical Life materials in our pantry in the kitchen to make for easy access.
 Montessori Services also offers an easy and inexpensive Montessori Pouring Dry Goods Set to get you started in your classroom or home.

 The Pouring Dry Goods Lesson

-- After showing to the child the location of the work, carry the tray to the work area.
+- After showing the child the work location, carry the tray to the work area.

-- Place tray in the visual field of the child.
+- Place the tray in the visual field of the child.

 - Name the objects on the tray and the parts.
 “This is a pitcher.
 This is a pitcher.
 This is the spout.
 This is the handle.”